Top 8 Small Business Saturday Ideas to Stand Out from the Crowd

 A. Get listed on Google and popular online directories

 This is probably one of the most important Small Business Saturday marketing ideas.
-Being present on the following directories can ensure that your customers find you when they look for you online and as a result, you can gain traction on the big day.
+Being present on the right places online can ensure that your customers find you when they look for you and as a result, you can gain traction on the big day.

 Let’s take a look at the most important online directories that have gained popularity over the past decade.